Protein Precipitation/ Peptide Purification

 Difference between a vacuum system and positive pressure module?

-Positive pressure module will be used for conditioning, washing and elution if the samples were processed in cartridge columns.
-Vacuum system is used if the samples are processed in a 96-well plate.
+A positive pressure module will be used for conditioning, washing and elution if the samples are processed in cartridge columns.
+A vacuum system is used if the samples are processed in a 96-well plate.